|

 How to Get Started Selling Digital Products on Etsy

-It’s important to do research before you get started.
+It’s important to research before you get started.

 Market Research